 - Wash the cooker with dishwashing liquid and rinse well with hot water.
 Dry completely.

-SEASONING THE COOKER
+SEASONING THE CAST IRON

-- Heat the cooker in an oven at 250°F (120°C) for 1 hour, re-coating it with more oil after 30 minutes.
+- Heat each piece in an oven at 250°F (120°C) for 1 hour, re-coating it with more oil after 30 minutes.

 - Wipe each piece well with paper towels, and let it cool completely before using it.